-The Corporation has \$48,757,000 aggregate principal amount of Series A 10.00% 1.5 lien senior secured convertible PIK Notes due 2023 (the "Series A 1.5 Lien Notes") and \$11,243,000 aggregate principal amount of Series B 10.00% 1.5 lien senior secured convertible PIK notes due 2023 outstanding (the "Series B 1.5 Lien Notes", and collectively with the Series A 1.5 Lien Notes, the "1.5 Lien Notes").
-The 1.5 Lien Notes were issued in connection with the Recapitalization Transaction and Plan of Arrangement described under the heading "General Development of the Business - Recapitalization Transaction and Plan of Arrangement".
-The 1.5 Lien Notes were issued pursuant to an indenture entered into among the Corporation, Calfrac Holdings, Calfrac Well Services Corp. ("Calfrac Corp.") and

-Computershare Trust Company of Canada, as trustee and collateral agent, dated as of December 18, 2020 (the "1.5 Lien Notes Indenture").
+As of March 17, 2022, the Company has \$46,838,000 aggregate principal amount of Series A 10.00% 1.5 lien senior secured convertible PIK Notes due 2023 (the "Series A 1.5 Lien Notes") and \$11,243,000 aggregate principal amount of Series B 10.00% 1.5 lien senior secured convertible PIK notes due 2023 outstanding (the "Series B 1.5 Lien Notes", and collectively with the Series A 1.5 Lien Notes, the "1.5 Lien Notes").
+The 1.5 Lien Notes were issued in connection with the Recapitalization Transaction and Plan of Arrangement.
+See "General Development of the Business - Recapitalization Transaction and Plan of Arrangement" for additional information.
+The 1.5 Lien Notes were issued pursuant to an indenture entered into among the Company, Calfrac Holdings, Calfrac Well Services Corp. ("Calfrac Corp.") and Computershare Trust Company of Canada, as trustee and collateral agent, dated as of December 18, 2020 (the "1.5 Lien Notes Indenture").

 Fixed interest on the 1.5 Lien Notes is payable on March 15 and September 15 of each year, and the 1.5 Lien Notes will mature on December 18, 2023.
-The Corporation may elect to defer and pay in kind any interest accrued as of an interest payment date by increasing the unpaid principal amount of the 1.5 Lien Notes as at such date (each, a "PIK Interest Payment"), which PIK Interest Payment shall be allocated pro rata to all holders of 1.5 Lien Notes.
+The Company may elect to defer and pay in kind any interest accrued as of an interest payment date by increasing the unpaid principal amount of the 1.5 Lien Notes as at such date (each, a "PIK Interest Payment"), which PIK Interest Payment shall be allocated pro rata to all holders of 1.5 Lien Notes.
 Following each such increase in the principal amount of the 1.5 Lien Notes as a result of any PIK Interest Payment, the 1.5 Lien Notes will bear interest on such increased principal amount from and after the date of each such PIK Interest Payment.
 Upon repayment of the 1.5 Lien Notes, any interest which has accrued thereon but has not been capitalized as set forth above shall be paid in cash.
-The first interest payment on the 1.5 Lien Notes was paid in cash on March 15, 2021.

-The 1.5 Lien Notes are fully and unconditionally guaranteed, jointly and severally, on a senior secured basis by Calfrac Holdings and Calfrac Corp. (together with the Corporation, the "Obligors").
+The 1.5 Lien Notes are fully and unconditionally guaranteed, jointly and severally, on a senior secured basis by Calfrac Holdings and Calfrac Corp. (together with the Company, the "Obligors").
 In addition, the 1.5 Lien Notes are secured by a senior priority security interest in all assets and properties of the Obligors (the "1.5 Priority Lien").
 The 1.5 Priority Lien ranks second in priority only to the liens securing any obligations of the Obligors pursuant to the Credit Agreement (the "First Priority Lien") and ranks ahead of the liens securing any obligations of the Obligors pursuant to the Second Lien Notes (the "Second Priority Lien"), as set forth in and subject to the terms of the Intercreditor Agreements.
 The 1.5 Lien Note obligations secured by the 1.5 Priority Lien shall not otherwise be subordinated or postponed to the obligations of the Obligors under the First Priority Lien collateral documents or to any other obligations secured by the First Priority Lien.
-Subject to the applicable Intercreditor Agreement, the 1.5 Priority Lien forms part of the Obligors' senior secured obligations and ranks: (a) senior to all of the Obligors' future obligations, unsecured obligations and the obligations of the Obligors' in respect of the Second Lien Notes; and (b) junior to the obligations under the Credit Agreement.
+Subject to the applicable Intercreditor Agreement(s), the 1.5 Priority Lien forms part of the Obligors' senior secured obligations and ranks: (a) senior to all of the Obligors' future obligations, unsecured obligations and the obligations of the Obligors in respect of the Second Lien Notes; and (b) junior to the obligations under the Credit Agreement.